niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 9-31:** Complex type has a category || A complex type definition MUST be an object type, an association type, an adapter type, or an augmentation type.
 (N5R 10-1)

-The rules in this document use the name of a type as the key indicator of the type’s category.
+The rules in this document use the name of a type as the key indicator of the type's category.
 This makes the rules much simpler than doing a deep examination of each type (and its base types) to identify its category.
 For complex types, the names follow a pattern:

 * Name ends with AdapterType → type represents an [adapter class](#def). (see [Rule 7-3](#rule-7-3))
 * Name ends with AssociationType → type represents an [association class](#def). (see [Rule 7-4](#rule-7-4))